Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Brand: Kutis Skincare

 For toothpaste, look for toothpowder in a glass or aluminium tin, or chewable tabs in cardboard or refillable glass.
-Fluoride versions of both exist for anyone following NHS and British Dental Association guidance on cavity prevention.
+Fluoride versions of both exist for anyone following NHS guidance on cavity prevention, which recommends fluoride toothpaste for all ages.
 Fluoride-free options exist too, if that is your preference, though the dental case for fluoride is strong.

 For deodorant, a solid stick in a cardboard push-tube or a refillable aluminium case works for most people.
 Look for plant waxes, mineral powders and bicarbonate-based formulations rather than aluminium salts.
 Application is slightly different from a spray or roll-on and takes about a week to adjust to.
 After that most people find they prefer it.